Michael Löwy: Academic interests

-In spite of the diversity of its thematic contents, most of Michael Löwy writings, since his PhD on Marx till now, belong to a sociology of culture, of Marxist/historicist orientation.
+In spite of the diversity of its thematic contents, most of Michael Löwy writings, since his PhD on Marx till now, belong to a Marxist and Historicist sociology of culture.
 Inspired by Lukács and Lucien Goldmann, they also refer to the great tradition of German sociology, from Weber to Karl Mannheim.
-Their aim is to analyse, interpret and explain the relations between cultural phenomena -particularly religious and political– by situating them in precise social and historical contexts.
+Their aim is to analyse, interpret and explain the relations between cultural phenomena, particularly religious and political, by situating them in precise social and historical contexts.

 Commitments

 Löwy is linked to the Revolutionary Marxist current in France, and one of his last books, on Che Guevara, was written in collaboration with Olivier Besancenot, presidential candidate of the LCR (French Revolutionary Communist League), a Trotskyist party linked to the Fourth International.
 He is a member of the association ATTAC, of the Copernicus Foundation and of Espaces Marx.
 He has kept intense political contacts in Brazil.